kingsdigitallab/alice-thornton/frontend/posts/blog/2024-02-01-AnniversaryBlog.md

 ## Born in 1626

 Alice was born on 13 February 1626.
-The parish registers of St Michael, Kirklington record her baptism – ‘Alice the daughter of Christopher Wandesford of Kirklington’ - as 19 February, six days later.[^1]
+The parish registers of St Michael, Kirklington, held at North Yorkshire County Record Office, record her baptism – ‘Alice the daughter of Christopher Wandesford of Kirklington’ - as 19 February, six days later.[^1]

 ## Receiving a Letter from Dublin, 1639